Dick Williams: Boston Red Sox

-Two titles in a row in Oakland
+Oakland Athletics

 After spending 1970 as the third base coach of the Montreal Expos, working under Gene Mauch, Williams returned to the managerial ranks the next year as boss of the Oakland Athletics, owned by Charlie Finley.
-The iconoclastic Finley had signed some of the finest talent in baseball – including future Hall of Famer Catfish Hunter, future Hall of Famer Reggie Jackson, Sal Bando, Bert Campaneris, future Hall of Famer Rollie Fingers and Joe Rudi, that were described by Finley as the "Swingin' A's" – but his players hated him for his penny-pinching and constant meddling in the team's affairs.
+Finley had signed players such as future Hall of Famer Catfish Hunter, future Hall of Famer Reggie Jackson, Sal Bando, Bert Campaneris, future Hall of Famer Rollie Fingers and Joe Rudi, that were described by Finley as the "Swingin' A's".

 During his first decade as the Athletics' owner, 1961–1970, Finley had changed managers a total of ten times.
 Williams would be Finley's first manager to last two full consecutive years and then three full consecutive years (1971-74).
 When Finley sold the team in August 1980, only Alvin Dark had managed more A's games under his ownership, and Williams still held the three consecutive year mark since Dark had two different stints under Finley.

 Inheriting a second-place team from predecessor John McNamara, Williams promptly directed the A's to 101 victories and their first AL West title in 1971 behind another brilliant young player, pitcher Vida Blue.
 Despite being humbled in the ALCS by the defending World Champion Orioles 3–0, Finley brought Williams back for 1972, when the "Oakland Dynasty" began; though he would not be there to manage the end of the dynasty in 1974.

 Off the field, the A's players brawled with each other and defied baseball's tonsorial code.
 Because long hair, mustaches and beards were now the rage in the "civilian" world, Finley decided on a mid-season promotion encouraging his men to wear their hair long and grow facial hair.
 Fingers adopted his trademark handlebar mustache (which he still has to this day); Williams himself grew a mustache.